encode/django-rest-framework/docs/api-guide/schemas.md

 ## SchemaGenerator

-A class that deals with introspecting your API views, which can be used to generate a schema.
+A class that walks a list of routed URL patterns, requests the schema for each view, and collates the resulting CoreAPI Document.

 Typically you'll instantiate `SchemaGenerator` with a single argument, like so: